Temporary, Special, or Permanent NYC Article 81 Guardianship – Which One is Right for Your Situation?

 A permanent guardian may be appointed to protect the personal needs or property management of an AIP.
 The permanent guardian’s powers are typically set forth in the Order Appointing the Guardian after the hearing.
 The powers of the guardian are those set forth in MHL 81.21 and MHL 81.22.
 The permanent guardian typically serves for an indefinite period of time (usually until the incapacitated person dies) and is charged with managing all of the AIP’s affairs.

-We can assist you with identifying which type of guardianship would best suit your needs, as well as assist you in applying for guardianship, and engaging in the legal work required of guardians following their appointment.
+We can assist you with identifying which type of Article 81 Guardianship would best suit your needs, as well as assist you in applying for guardianship, and engaging in the legal work required of guardians following their appointment.

 For more information, please contact probate and estate planning attorney Regina Kiperman: